 The 3 main airports in Portugal are Lisbon, Porto and Faro and one of these is likely where your trip will start.

-all 3 are a couple of kilometers removed from the city centers and in current times its easy to get from the airports to the centers or the railway stations.
+all 3 airports are a couple of kilometers removed from the city centers but its easy to get to the cities with public transport.

-Lisbon airport has since 2 years a metro station that makes getting anywhere in Lisbon easy, including the main train stations.
+Lisbon airport has a metro station rigth underneath that makes getting anywhere in Lisbon easy, including the main train stations.

 Porto airport which is about 11 km from the Porto center underwent an extensive rebuilt about 12 years ago and also has metro to the Porto center.